- Enjoy the breathtaking view of Jordan from the top of Mt. Nebo

 Day 6: Dead Sea - Allenby crossing - Jericho - Bethlehem

 Relax with a float in the Dead Sea - the lowest point on earth, at 400 meters below sea level.
 Swim in the salty waters, hang out by the pool, or pamper yourself with mineral spa treatments specific to the region.
 After a few hours of lounging in the sun, you'll say goodbye to Jordan and head back into Israel via the Allenby Crossing.
 Pass through Jericho, the oldest city in the world, arriving in Bethlehem to visit the Church of Nativity.
 Also known as the Grotto, this mosaic-lined basilica was built to commemorate what is widely believed to be the birthplace of Jesus Christ.

-On your way to Jerusalem, tour the Shepherd's Fields of Beit Sahour.
+On your way to Jerusalem, tour Shepherd's Fields at Beit Sahour.
 Stretch your legs with a stroll through religious ruins from the early days of Christiandom before getting back on the road and checking into your hotel for the night.